brennoaf/lucky-button-minigame/README.md

 and score, the percentage will decrease according to your score.   ]

 MENU: The menu has 2 buttons{
-  Config button: Allows user to change assets color by typing color in\n english.\n
+  Config button: Allows user to change assets color by typing color in
+  english.
-  Dark/Light Mode: Allows the user change theme.\n
+  Dark/Light Mode: Allows the user change theme.
-}\n
+}

 🌒 LEARNINGS{
 PopUp Screen
 CSS in JS
 Responsivity
 }

 🦎 PLANS{
 Update the game and turn it more interesting{
   Add challenges
   Add economy by costing your highscore
   (Needs creativity)
   }
 Make it more beautiful
 }